Anespa DX Review (2026): Honest Take from a Wellness Consultant

 Honest pros and cons

-- —Does not remove PFAS, heavy metals, fluoride, or nitrates.
-Not a comprehensive water treatment device.
+- —Does not remove PFAS, heavy metals, or fluoride—but none of the available options do

 Who buys the Anespa DX and why